 – If your employer matches 41% or more of your contribution, then it’s a strong match.

-Here’s a simple depiction of the 401(k) continuum:
+Here’s a simple depiction so you can visualize the 401(k) continuum:

 Now in order to decide where your plan fits on the continuum, you’ll have to weigh all of the 5 factors together.
 Depending on what you value most, you may prioritize these 5 points differently than me, but here’s how I order them and why:

 2. Options.
-The investment options are the next most important since they will generally dictate how expensive your plan is, how strong your returns can be, and how well diversified your portfolio is.
+The investment options available is the other most important criterion since they will generally dictate how expensive your plan is, how strong your returns can be, and how well diversified your portfolio could be.

 3. Fees.
 No matter how small the fees appear to be, like interest, they compound and with time, can have a huge impact on your future savings.